alihashim786/Examination-System-Object-Oriented-Programming-C-plus-plus/README.md

-# Examination System  Using Object Oriented Programming  Techniques C plus plus
+# Examination System  Using Object Oriented Programming  Techniques C++
 This is a Object Oriented Programming with C++ Project  on Examinations System

     The details of the Project **Examination System** is given in the attached file **ProjectExplanation.pdf**